worldmaking/alicenode_inhabitat/devnotes.md

 why does alice disappear when fullscreen but not focused?

 generating normals/SDF is waaay to slow, needs to be distributed somehow.

+land should be infered from human, not from kinect data

 # Bring in the inhabitat species behaviours!!

 onFrame -> animate():